CurrySoftware/elm-shared-state-example/README.md

 [Hanhinen](https://github.com/ohanhi) proposed a concept of a shared state which can be found at [elm-shared-state](https://github.com/ohanhi/elm-shared-state).
-In his version, the `SharedState` model holds information which is used by several submodules.
+In their version, the `SharedState` model holds information which is used by several submodules.
 The information is sent to each submodule via the added parameter in the respective functions view and update:

 ```elm